 For many progressive conditions like cancer or even traumatic brain injuries, a timely diagnosis is critical to your prognosis.
 A doctor or even a team of doctors failing to diagnose a condition can have a dramatic impact on your potential recovery and future quality of life.
 It also shouldn’t happen.
-Some of the most intensive coursework doctors undergo in medical school focuses on diagnosis.
+Some of the most intensive coursework doctors undergo in medical school focuses on the diagnosis.
 It is that skill that leads people to seek medical care in the first place.

 Sometimes, a delayed diagnosis is the result of complex scheduling issues.
 Some specialists may take weeks or months to fit a new patient into their schedules.
 That degree of delay can result in a condition progressing unchecked.
 Similarly, if a patient does schedule an appointment only to have it canceled and rescheduled for later, that can lead to unnecessary delays and potential complications.

-Every situation is unique, but, many times, a failure to diagnose could be the most common form of medical malpractice.
-A doctor ignoring reported symptoms or failing to properly review diagnostic tests or imaging reports could leave patients in a terrible position.
-It could result in the need for additional care, such as surgery or chemotherapy, that may have not been necessary with a faster diagnosis.
+Every situation is unique, but many times, a failure to diagnose could be the most common form of medical malpractice.
+A doctor ignoring reported symptoms or failing to review diagnostic tests or imaging reports properly could leave patients in a terrible position.
+It could result in the need for additional care, such as surgery or chemotherapy, that may not have been necessary with a faster diagnosis.

 Patients should always do their best to be their own advocates.
 If your doctors aren’t listening to you, taking your symptoms seriously, or helping you find a diagnosis and solution, you should consider a second option.
-Another doctor with a fresher perspective may be able to quickly get to the root of your issues.
+Another doctor with a fresher perspective may be able to get to the root of your issues quickly.
 If the delay means you need additional care or has impacted your prognosis in the opinion of the diagnosing doctor, you may want to look into a medical malpractice claim.